 Daughter Eloise Farrell (1921- ? ) was born in about 1921 in Council Bluffs.

-Son Edward A. "Eddie" Miner (1885- ? ) was born in July 1885 in or near Columbus, Platte County, NE.
+Son Edward Arthur "Eddie" Miner (1885-1982) was born on July 22, 1885 in Ord near Columbus, Platte County, NE.
 He may have used the name "George" but this is being sorted out.

-At the age of 11, he was injured one day in a freak accident in Columbus.
+At the age of 11, he was injured one day in a freak accident.
 Reported the Columbus Journal: "Ed.
 Miner ... endeavored to get into the side door of Butler's milk wagon while the horses were on a full trot, but, missing his reckoning in some way, fell between the wheels and had an arm and leg bruised."

 In November-December 1900, he and his mother and sister Laura "Lottie" spent a month visiting with friends in Omaha.